Filling in an application form

 You may not have any work experience, or may not want to use your last employer.
 You can ask other people to give a reference, such as:

 - a teacher or college tutor who knows you well

 - a team leader from a volunteering group, a society or sports team

-- save a copy for use with future applications, and in case you're asked about it at interview
+Save a copy so you can use it for future job applications, and in case you're asked about it at the interview.